 Curonian knives with decorated sheaths seem to be the chronologically oldest and at the same time their production occured in the longest period of time, which points to a strong tradition.
 Curonia, as a coastal territory, most likely played a significant role in the spread of this fashion of decorated knives in the area between Gotland, central Sweden, southwestern Finland, Estonia and Latvia.
 Although this type of knife seems to have received very rapid adoption in Finland, more precisely dated finds from more recent literature do not allow the older dating than the first half of the 10th century.
 It is the first half of the 10th century that can be perceived as a period when the knives spread to the entire monitored area.
 In some regions, such as Gotland and the Liv and Semigallian territories, they began to be buried in the graves only in the second half of the 10th century.
 Outside of Curonia, however, this fashion had not been maintained for more than a century.

 It is very difficult to say exactly how the fashion was adopted in Sweden.
 Stjerna suggested the production by foreign artisans, but we believe that we cannot rule out the production by locals.
 Although the basic logic of sheath decoration was taken from the Baltic models (especially the two-point or three-point fastening, chapes and grooved clamps), the decoration was not duplicated.
 Rather, knives seem to have been ingeniously incorporated into domestic tradition in Sweden.
 The chapes and grooved clamps correspond to the procedure used for smaller knives, while the fitting of the widened part of the sheath and the ring holders have been modified so they do not have embossed but engraved decoration and have been supplemented with openwork decoration.
 The openwork decoration was also lined with contrasting sheet metal, a technique that is absent in Lithuanian and Latvian sheaths.
-In contrast to the Lithuanian, Latvian, Gotland and Finnish finds, the Swedish pieces lack metal strips surrounding the handle.
+In contrast to the Lithuanian, Latvian, Gotland and Finnish finds, the Swedish pieces lack metal strips surrounding the handle (except for a short knife from Bj 837, Birka).
 Furthermore, Swedish pieces, in contrast to knives from Lithuania, Latvia and Estonia, lack the decoration of the sheath side (rhombic plates or toothed fittings).
 Some of the Swedish sheaths had cast chapes (Stjerna 2007: 245), which is also a feature we do not encounter elsewhere.